Swif7ify/All-In/README.md

 ## 💼 Downloads
-You can visit my [itch.io](https://rinubi.itch.io/all-in) where the game is uploaded.
+You can visit my [itch.io](https://rinubi.itch.io/all-in) where the game exe is uploaded.
 Donation will be helpful.
 <br>